kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 In that case running the task further which was loading this table didn't make sense hence `panic!()` behaviour was justified.

-I wanted to see how long it takes to load some tables, for that I have
+I wanted to see how long it takes to load some tables, for that I had
 ```rust
     let users_load = Instant::now();
     let users = users_dsl::users.load::<User>(&conn).unwrap();
     trace!("load users took: {:?}", users_load.elapsed());
 ```
-where `Instant::now()` creates a new Instant that represents the current time, essentially starting a stopwatch.
+where _**Instant::now()**_ creates a new Instant that represents the current time, essentially starting a stopwatch.
-`trace!` lane logs the time taken to execute the query and to load the table users from the database.
+_**trace!**_ lane logs the time taken to execute the query and to load the table users from the database.
 It uses the trace! macro, which is typically used for logging at a fine-grained level (very detailed).
 The elapsed() duration is formatted and printed to show how long the query took to execute.
-The elapsed() method in Rust returns a Duration object, which represents the amount of time that has passed since the Instant was created.
-The unit of time in Duration is typically in nanoseconds (ns).
+The _**elapsed()**_ method in Rust returns a _**Duration**_ object, which represents the amount of time that has passed since the Instant was created.
+The unit of time in _**Duration**_ is typically in nanoseconds (ns).
 This information could be useful for monitoring and optimization.
 The duration could be converted to different units as
 ```rust